ketankartoza/qgis-gea-plugin/docs/src/user/quickstart/index.md

 The GEA Reforestation Tool consists of two main components:

-1. A QGIS project that contains all the data for the area of interest, such as Malawi as outlied above.
+1. A QGIS project that contains all the data for the area of interest, such as Malawi as outlined above.

 2. The GEA Reforestation Plugin that helps users view current, recent, and historical imagery of an area and easily draw boundaries for proposed reforestation projects.